LivelyKernel/LivelyKernel/README.md

     - reuse modules from Lively for other projects
     - be able to create stable milestones instead of rolling releases
     - run Webwerkstatt against those artifacts
-- modernize Lively Kernels infrastructure and explore new technology
+- modernize Lively Kernel's infrastructure and explore new technology

 Changes in this repository are likely to be ported back to Webwerkstatt.

 ## Running Lively Kernel with node.js

 Clone the repository and do `node minimal_server/serve.js`.
-This allows to (http://localhost:9001/blank.xhtml)[blank.xhtml].
+This allows to run [blank.xhtml](http://localhost:9001/blank.xhtml).

 ## Running Lively Kernel with apache

 In /apache_config you can find sample config files for Apache.
 Soon there will be more documentation on how to install Lively locally on different systems.

 ## Running the tests